blankenshipg17/ISPel-content-web-applications/web-apps/database_and_flask/part1/index.md

 * role_id = Foreign Key
 * One-to-many relationship.
 One role is associate with many users.
 * This figure shows a diagram of a simple database with two tables that store users and user roles.
 The line that connects the two tables represents a relationship between the tables.
+* <mark>Question</mark>: Do you still remember the advantages and disadvantages of relational database?

 |||[Index](../../)||| [Prev](../)||| [Next](../part2)|||